 Facilities management owes much of its existence to building maintenance management, which continues to form a significant part of the workload of the facilities management sector.
-The publication of BS 8210:2012 Guide to facilities maintenance management provides guidance on how to achieve successful maintenance outcomes for a range of facilities.
+The publication of BS 8210:2020 Facilities Maintenance Management – Code of Practice provides guidance on how to achieve successful maintenance outcomes for a range of facilities.

 The need for this standard